Berkane: Historic population

-Etymology

-The city takes its name from the patron saint of the city, Sidi Ahmad Aberkane (who died in 868 of the Islamic calendar).
-His last name (Berkane > Aberkane) means "black" in the Berber language.

 Recent city

 The city of Berkane is considered an agricultural city as a result of the irrigation policy that colonialism followed, starting in the middle of the first half of the twentieth century, in the major irrigated circles.
 Especially since it is located on one of the richest plains in Morocco, the Tarifa plain.

 The emergence of Berkane as a city, and its development, was linked to the local agricultural wealth.
-However the administrative leadership of the fledgling city, which abolished the old political entities of the Aït Iznasen tribes, was behind the French political decision in the colonial period to assign the role of direct leadership to Berkane over the neighboring tribes.
+However the administrative leadership of the fledgling city, which abolished the old political entities of the Bni Iznasen tribes, was behind the French political decision in the colonial period to assign the role of direct leadership to Berkane over the neighboring tribes.
 The development of the agricultural economy and the improvement of the standard of living in the city have contributed to emptying the tribes from their population and displacing the human weight from the mountain fortress to the open plain and facilitated the process of military control of the French occupation of the region.
 The massive influx of workers in the agriculture sector from different Moroccan regions has also disrupted the homogeneous tribal fabric.

 Economy

-Berkane is considered the capital of the citrus fruit industry of Morocco, and high-quality fresh fruit and vegetables are plentiful year round.
+Berkane is considered a major player in the citrus fruit industry in North-Morocco, and high-quality fresh fruit and vegetables are plentiful year round.
 It is known for its farms of clementines.
 Also, a large statue of an orange is at the center of town.
 It is very close to Saïdia, a popular beach resort town on the Mediterranean, as well as Tafoughalt, a small village in the nearby mountains known for its healthy air and herb markets.

-Berkane is also a commercial and business strip.
-Ibn Sina/Rue Dehb or Alhob (meaning "The Street of Gold" or "Street of Love") is lined with many of the most popular cafes and jewelry shops.
-The city sprawls into the hillsides and connects via bridge to a small neighboring town, Sidi Slimane, giving the impression that it is much larger than the census claims.
+Sports

+Berkane's most popular sport club is the association football club RS Berkane.
+Well known in the continental competitions.
+Rs berkane have won 3 major African titles, including 2 CAF Confederation Cup and 1 CAF Super Cup.